wealthy-laughing-duck/wealthy-laughing-duck/doc/index.md

 Frontend consists of the server-side (the inbetween layer, as small as possible) and the client-side part.
-Server-side can be based on any scripting language (PHP, python, ruby, NodeJS - in this case it's PHP, but thrift supports all of them) and it is responsile only for receiving AJAX requests, translate them into thrift service calls and pass them to the backend.
+Server-side can be based on any scripting language (PHP, python, ruby, NodeJS - in this case it's PHP, but thrift supports all of them) and it is responsible only for receiving AJAX requests, translating them into thrift service calls and passing them to the backend.
 Client-side is a rich interface application that provides user-friendly widgets to access the real data.

 Configuration
 =============